Cloud Setup

 Non-Interactive Mode

-The ec2_admin tool can also be used in scripted processes.
-It offers a non-interactive mode where all required parameters have to be passed on to command line.
-This makes it possible to fully automate the starting and stopping of Amazon machines.
+ec2_admin can also be used in scripted processes.
+It offers a non-interactive mode where all required parameters must be passed on the command line.
+This makes it possible to fully automate starting and stopping Amazon machines.

 • Starting machines: ec2_admin.sh run <region> <instance-type> <ami-id> <instance-count> <tag>